AdamCoulterOz/GoAppDeploy/README.md

 ### Building Locally

-Attempting to setup the project and compile the project locally intially was troublesome because I couldn't get the createdb command to run.
+Attempting to setup the project and compile the project locally initially was troublesome because I couldn't get the createdb command to run.
 Wasn't sure where the problem was and have never used or debugged Go code before.
 I setup a debugger (GoLand) and struggled to get it to hit my breakpoints.
 I then realised that Go apps fully quality all imports, which means any code in a folder will go to the gopath src folder version of it, ignoring my local clone.
 This seems to be odd, as I would only expect to reference external code this way, not within a project.
-Apparently Go doesnt support go files broken down into more than a single folder before you need to break it into multiple apps.
+Apparently Go doesn't support go files broken down into more than a single folder before you need to break it into multiple apps.

 I figured out debugging a Go app and how it builds, etc including why dep ensure acts differently than go get.
 This allowed me to find where the createdb command was failing, which was because a connection to a PostgreSQL database requires specifying a default database otherwise you can't run scripts.
 No idea how anyone has managed to get updatedb to run before.
 Tom fixed it for me with the following commit:

 https://github.com/vibrato/TechTestApp/pull/20/commits/fea0f139dc070e7187165d205419ea9adaae8412

-Notice line 50 in db/db.go needed a default database specified, in this case just defaulting to the postgres db.
+Notice line 50 in db/db.go needed a default database specified, in this case just defaulting to the postgreSQL db.
 Without this, the subsequent DROP and CREATE database queries completely fail.
 No sure how anyone else has passed this test before without finding this?

 ### Setup Custom Build

 Initial approach attempted was to use a VSTS project with a custom GO build definition stored in YAML feeding a release pipeline to perform the deployment.
 I forked the TechTestApp to my own account, to have CI builds from it integrated with VSTS.

->**Super Hint:** Never try to fork a Go app on github, it can't reference its own local files as they are hardcoded to the original github account, took me a few hours to realise this.
+>**Super Hint:** Never try to fork a Go app on github, it can't reference its own local files as they are hard-coded to the original github account, took me a few hours to realise this.
 >*sigh*

 My own custom build was initially needed as I had to modify the code in 2 ways: